airtai/fastagency/docs/docs/en/contributing/CONTRIBUTING.md

 ```

 This will install all the dependencies and your local **FastAgency** in your virtual environment.

+### 6. Setting optional environment variables:

+Depending on your contribution, you may need to set a few optional environment variables.
+Please refer to the [list of optional environment variables](#list-of-optional-environment-variables) for details.

+---

 ## Using Your local **FastAgency**